-You might feel better knowing that there’s no law or rule that would prevent you from paying those medical bills after your bankruptcy case is over and you’re better able to afford it.
+You may feel better knowing there’s no law or rule to prevent you from paying those medical bills after your bankruptcy for medical bills is over and you’re better able to afford it.
 It’s completely up to you who you pay and how much.
-If you want to pay Dr. Kildare, but not your credit card.
-That’s your business.
+If you want to pay a doctor, but not your credit card, that’s your business.
+(Learn about bankruptcy software.)

 If you feel it's possible to avoid filing for bankruptcy, you should consider seeking assistance from a debt management plan (DMP) or debt relief program.
 A DMP is a repayment plan arranged through a credit-counseling agency that establishes a new payment schedule and terms that can help you pay down your debt faster and more affordably.
 Debt relief is usually offered by for-profit companies.

 Pursuing debt settlement through a company is a last resort before bankruptcy because it involves stopping payments and working with a firm that holds that money in escrow while negotiating with your creditors to reach a settlement, which can take up to four years.
 Withholding payments from your creditors can seriously damage your credit score.